 Online events & webinars

 Do you run a webinar or speak at an online event?
 Then you surely know how hard it is to have any kind of interaction with your audience.
-Often, you don’t even see your audience.
+Often, you don’t even see them.

 Polls allow you to build at least some sort of connection with your audience.
 They help you gain invaluable insight into your online attendees.
 You can ask them a question and then address their answers in your flow.
 Or, ask them for their opinions and use their answers as springboards for your arguments.